probmods/chapters/inference-process.md

 Note that the balance condition holds for the distribution as a whole---a single state can of course be moved by the transition.

 There is another condition, called *detailed balance*, that is sufficient (but not necessary) to give the balance condition, and is often easier to work with: $p(x)\pi(x \rightarrow x') = p(x')\pi(x' \rightarrow x)$.
-To show that detailed balance implies balance, substitute the right-hand side of the detailed balance equation into the baance equation (replacing the summand), then simplify.
+To show that detailed balance implies balance, substitute the right-hand side of the detailed balance equation into the balance equation (replacing the summand), then simplify.

 ## Satisfying detailed balance: MH